-- (a) a CEO; - (b) a CFO; - each of the three most highly compensated executive officers of the company, including any of its subsidiaries, or the three most highly compensated individuals acting in a similar capacity, other than the CEO and CFO, at the end of the most recently completed financial year whose total compensation was, individually, more than \$150,000, as determined in accordance with Form 51-102F6 Statement of Executive Compensation, for that financial year; and - (d) each individual who would be an NEO under paragraph (c) but for the fact that the individual was neither an executive officer of the company or its subsidiaries, nor acting in a similar capacity, at the end of that financial year;
+- (a) a CEO; - (b) a CFO: - (c) each of the three most highly compensated executive officers of the company, including any of its subsidiaries, or the three most highly compensated individuals acting in a similar capacity, other than the CEO and CFO, at the end of the most recently completed financial year whose total compensation was, individually, more than \$150,000, as determined in accordance with subsection 1.3(6) of Form 51-102F6 Statement of Executive Compensation, for that financial year; and - (d) each individual who would be an NEO under paragraph (c) but for the fact that the individual was neither an executive officer of the company or its subsidiaries, nor acting in a similar capacity, at the end of that financial year;

-During the financial year ended December 31, 2015, the Company had four Named Executive Officers of the Company, being: Alan J. Stephens, President and Chief Executive Officer; Damian Towns, Chief Financial Officer and Corporate Secretary; Marcelo Cortes, Vice President of Project Development; and Sergio Rivera, Vice President of Exploration.
+During the financial year ended December 31, 2016, the Company had five NEOs, being: Alan J. Stephens, President and Chief Executive Officer; Damian Towns, Chief Financial Officer and Corporate

+Secretary; Marcelo Cortes, Vice President of Project Development; Sergio Rivera, Vice President of Exploration; and Michael Philpot, Executive Vice President.